Founders of THE EAGLES

-After the Auckland Winter Championship in June 1956, 9 men (Alister Campbell, Andy Fletcher, Dr John Gillett, (Club Captain) Bernie Laycock, Brian Osmand, Noel Osmand, Pax Smith, W.W.
-(Bill) Smith, Ron Hay-McKenzie, felt that they should be putting something back into golf.
+After the Auckland Winter Championship in June 1956, nine men (Alister Campbell, Andy Fletcher, Dr John Gillett, (Club Captain) Bernie Laycock, Brian Osmand, Noel Osmand, Pax Smith, W.W.
+(Bill) Smith and Ron Hay-McKenzie, felt that they should be putting something back into golf.
 As there was no "Junior Golf", only caddies, the need was evident.
 Some 20 selected men from various other clubs were asked to attend an informal meeting.
 It was agreed to round up all youngsters and give them instructions on play, rules and etiquette.
 Old bags, clubs, balls, etc. were found and given to the needy.
 The name of "EAGLES" was chosen.
 Criteria for membership were having represented one's province or having played to a high standard.

 By 1958 although busy, the group was losing its way.
 Enter Vic Crocombe and Aubin Heard, two men who were to have a profound effect on the future of this small group.
 They commended the "EAGLES" and its aims but suggested it should include administrators who could advise the smaller country clubs on finance, course care, and design while the low markers gave clinics and demonstrations.